 See it this way: many expats are trying to integrate into Indonesian society.
 They learn the language, have Indonesian friends or even spouses, and are sometimes more Indonesian than Indonesians themselves.
 They feel at home in Indonesia and do everything they can to be accepted by the local community.

-Many expats feel left out and find it disturbing or offensive when they’re labeled a “bule”.
-It can hurt to be seen as an outsider and not as a part of the community, especially after many years of integration and adaption.
+Many expats feel left out and find it disturbing or offensive when they’re labelled a “bule”.
+It can hurt to be seen as an outsider and not as a part of the community, especially after many years of integration and adaptation.

-Their own neighbors speak about the “bule” next door, without a negative association.
-Indonesian friends talk about the “bule” friend, without a bad intention.
+Their own neighbours speak about the “bule” next door, without a negative association.
+Indonesian friends talk about the “bule” friend, without a bad intentions.
 Even in the presence of a Westerner, the Indonesians don’t mince words and talk about the “bule”.
 It’s no surprise that some Westerners find it inappropriate, get upset or feel uncomfortable in such a situation.